kneeko97/cse15l-lab-reports/lab-report-5-week-10.md

 ![Test 494](test494.png)

-1. Based on the contents of test file 494, it appears that Joe's implementation was correct.
-My code did not register that the backslash before the first instance of the openParen meant that it was to be read as a character rather than link syntax.
+1. Based on the contents of test file 494, the expected output should be [\(foo\)] .
+Thus it appears that neither implementation was correct.

+2. My code did not register that the backslash before the first instance of openParen meant that it should be read as a character rather than link syntax.

+3. Joe's code does understand the utility of backslash, however, it did not remove them from the overall output.
+In an ideal markdown program, the output should just be (foo)

-2. I would have to implement a checker that searches for a backslash before all of my open/close brackets and paretheses.
+4. I would have to implement a checker that searches for a backslash before all of my open/close brackets and paretheses.

+5. We both need a method that extracts backslashes before printing out the output.

 **Second Difference:**